jake-knerr/js-style-guide/README.md

   /testing-user.js
 ```

-### Client-Side

-#### Common src folders:

-- `src/components`
-- `src/services` - modules that add application functionality for different features of the application.
-- `src/utils`
-- `src/types` - shared type definitions, enums, classes, and jsdoc definitions that do not fit cleanly into a feature folder.

 ### Server, Node

 #### Divide up apps into folders with a file in the root directory named `server` that bootstraps the server.